Karl von Habsburg: Personal life

 In the spring of 2022 in Portugal, Karl married Christian Nicolau de Almeida Reid, a woman of Portuguese descent.

 In March 2020, during the COVID-19 pandemic, he tested positive for the virus.
 Habsburg self-isolated at home.
-He was the first royal person and head of a royal house to contract the virus.
 Karl von Habsburg was officially declared healthy after almost three weeks of quarantine.
-After his illness, Karl von Habsburg encouraged everyone to follow the official protective measures strictly, and asked survivors of the disease to donate blood plasma.
+After his illness, Karl Habsburg encouraged everyone to follow the official protective measures strictly, and asked survivors of the disease to donate blood plasma.

+Controversies

+In July 1998 an Austrian court fined Karl von Habsburg 180,000 schillings ($14,300); he had failed to declare immediately to customs officials that he had an antique diadem in his luggage when he crossed the border from Switzerland in July 1996.
+The diadem belonged to his wife who intended to wear it at a wedding ceremony.

+Also in 1998, evidence emerged that during Habsburg's election campaign for membership in the European Parliament two years prior, his political party the ÖVP, had benefited from at least 30,000 Marks worth of World Vision donations via Paneurope Austria while Karl Habsburg sat on the board of World Vision Austria, apparently without noticing the director's dubiously legal activities.
+His father exacerbated the controversy when he complained that his son was being attacked unfairly and drew a parallel between the name "Habsburg" and a yellow badge. ÖVP did not nominate Karl von Habsburg again for the 1999 elections.
+In 2004, Karl von Habsburg paid 37,000 euros to the new World Vision Austria branch.